Preview API

 .

-Retrieve entries that match at least one of the specified concepts values
+Retrieve entries or assets that match at least one of the specified concepts values

 Returns a list of entries according to the specified set of concept IDs.